10 Meaningful Ways to Support a Foster FamilyGO Project

 1. Bring food.

-You can always start here.
-A hot meal can bring a whole lot of comfort, even in the midst of a whole lot of chaos.
-You can serve a family by delivering a hot meal, assembling a few freezer meals or packing a basket of full of yummy snacks.
-Everyone’s schedule and abilities are different, so don’t feel pressure to be the next Rachel Ray — show up in the right moment with a mocha latte for a foster parent with a new infant placement, and they just might do a happy dance!
+Seriously, who doesn’t love food?
+Prepare dinner for a family, stock their freezer with meals, or pack a basket full of yummy snacks.
+Everyone’s schedule and abilities are different, so don’t feel pressure to be the next Rachel Ray – simply show up in the right moment.
+Even a simple coffee for a foster parent with a new infant placement could be just the boost they need.

 2. Organize a meal train.